RhizomeDB/dbsp-notes/README.md

 ]
 ```

-Implementations should support efficient sequential access of a ZSet, first by element, and then by timestamp.
+Implementations SHOULD support efficient sequential access of a ZSet, first by element, and then by timestamp.

 Some operations return ZSets without timestamp information, and implementations MAY specialize a variant of the data structure for those cases.